 I love the Rosary vine, Ceropegia woodii, but I like the variegated form even more.
-This is an easy to grow succulent vine, perfect for a hanging basket.
-It produces small tubers on the vines which can be used to propagate the plant.
+This is an easy-to-grow succulent vine, perfect for a hanging basket.
+It produces small bulbils on the vines which can be used to propagate the plant.
 They need plenty of light to have the best coloration.

 I saw this stacked heart opuntia at Matthaei Botanical Gardens in Ann Arbor, Michigan in 2012.
 (Read more about it in this post.)

-vine, one of many hoyas I have in my collection.
-They have lovely star shaped flowers borne in clusters, many of them fragrant.
+This is my heart-shaped hoya vine Hoya kerrii, one of many hoyas I have in my collection.
+They have lovely star-shaped flowers borne in clusters, many of them fragrant.
 The varieties and sizes are endless, but that is a post for another day.